OpenLake/Introduction_CPP/README.md

 g++ -g main.cpp Sorting/* Graph/* -o OpenLake.out

 ## Contributing Guidelines:
-Once you submit a pull request it must be reviewed by at least 2 mentors before being merged.
+Once you submit a pull request, it must be reviewed by at least 2 mentors before being merged.
 You must put your name and roll number as comment in the pull request to make sure that it is reflected in the leaderboard.
 There are 4 types of pull requests anyone contributing to the code should submit.
 The type of pull request will be mentioned by the reviewers.